arijswi-wa/awesomerepo/README.md

-# I am studying for the az-400 exam
+# I hope to be able to successfully finish the az-400 training material here on PluralSight!